Skip to content

 from django_bolt.responses import HTML, PlainText, Redirect

-from django_bolt.serializers import Serializer, field_validator
+from django_bolt.serializers import Serializer, field, field_validator

 from django_bolt.shortcuts import render